SHIPPING starts at 29 DKK | FREE SHIPPING in Denmark on orders over 499 DKK

 Sustainability & Ethics

-As a nature lover, sustainability is really important to me and I always consider the impact of each product I create.
-All my cards are printed on recycled and recyclable paper with non toxic inks and are packaged in compostable and recyclable packaging.
-The cards are also printed locally in Copenhagen.
+The cards are printed locally in Copenhagen.
 Furthermore I favour products that can serve multiple purposes.
-I encourage people to come up with creative ways to use my work: a postcard can also be a bookmark, a mini wall art, a scrapbooking piece, etc. Vinyl stickers are probably my least sustainable product at the moment as they require plastic.
-They are also the only product that is made outside of Denmark (in Italy).
+I encourage people to come up with creative ways to use my work: a postcard can also be a bookmark, a mini wall art, a scrapbooking piece, etc.

 I’m working on continuously educating myself about the environmental and ethical impacts of my business and endeavour to keep them as minimal as I can to the best of my knowledge, but I am by no means perfect!